sribudhiutami/sribudhiutami.github.io/aboutme.md

 subtitle: Sri Budhi Utami (Sri, she/her)
 ---

-My name is Sri Budhi Utami, or Sri (pronouns: she/her).
 I am an FNRS postdoctoral fellow at the University of Liège in Belgium.
+I obtained my PhD from Nanyang Technological University, Singapore, my MSc from McGill University, and my BSc from the University of British Columbia.

 ### My research
 I am interested in diffusion chronometry, volcano petrology, hazard reduction, and geodynamics.
 My site volcanoes cover Indonesia (Kelud, Ijen) and Chile (Osorno, Villarrica).
-My research toolkit involves using a combined textural study and geochemistry to decipher processes that leads to volcanic eruptions.
+My research toolkit involves using a combined petrological and geochemical study to decipher evidence for processes that leads to volcanic eruptions.
+I also use diffusion chronometry i.e. "mineral clocks" to estimate the timescales from eruption process initiation to eruption, and experiments to constrain magmatic storage conditions by simulating high temperature/pressure.
+I work primarily on arc volcanoes, but open for collaborations.

 Please do not hesitate to contact me!